 Not everyone who fights crime is working to catch and prosecute first-time offenders.
-According to Portland State University, the field of penology offers a unique opportunity to fight crime by preventing those who have already been been incarcerated from re-offending.
+According to Portland State University, the field of penology offers a unique opportunity to fight crime by preventing those who have already been incarcerated from re-offending.

 They work with both inmates and prison staff to advise and educate them on the best practices and the newest research on successful rehabilitation.
-They fight crime by ensuring that those who’ve already served time for breaking the law don’t go back into the world and do it all over again.
+Also, fight crime by ensuring that those who’ve already served time for breaking the law don’t go back into the world and do it all over again.

 They must think outside of the box in a number of ways to help ensure potentially violent offenders are steered away from those behaviors.
-Both types of counselors work with therapists, psychologists, and even specially trained FBI task forces to detect potentially dangerous behaviors and intervene prior to them happening.
+Both types of counsellors work with therapists, psychologists, and even specially trained FBI task forces to detect potentially dangerous behaviors and intervene prior to them happening.

 4. Computer Science

 Computer scientists and programmers are badly needed to help fight crime, and the need only increases with each new day of our current technological revolution.
-The fast growth of computing capabilities along with internet and device access has not only made it easier for criminals to hack into information, it has also multiplied the number of crimes that can even be committed in the first place.
+The fast growth of computing capabilities along with internet and device access has not only made it easier for criminals to hack into information, but it has also multiplied the number of crimes that can even be committed in the first place.

-Eastern Kentucky University demonstrates the current state of cybersecurity with hard data: There are almost 90 million cyber attacks occurring each year, and 70 % of them go undetected.
+Eastern Kentucky University demonstrates the current state of cybersecurity with hard data: There are almost 90 million cyber-attacks occurring each year, and 70 % of them go undetected.
 Additionally, there are an estimated 400 new threats per minute (per minute!).

 This unprecedented dilemma is still growing worse because there simply aren’t enough trained professionals to detect, combat, and prevent these scenarios.
-Computer scientists are sorely needed in the crime fighting world, especially since government agencies themselves are now storing most of their data and conducting much of their communications with the internet.
+Computer scientists are sorely needed in the crime-fighting world, especially since government agencies themselves are now storing most of their data and conducting much of their communications with the internet.

 Cybersecurity isn’t the only issue.
 If you haven’t heard of the dark web, that’s probably a good thing, because it is quite a dark place where crime runs rampant.
 The dark web puts drug sales, murder for hire, sex trafficking, and child pornography at the fingertips of anyone with an internet connection, and the digital marketplace for these transactions is an impossible problem for law enforcement.

-The dark web is known for untraceable financial transactions, and makes it so that anyone purchasing or being delivered something can’t be the proven purchaser or recipient.
+The dark web is known for untraceable financial transactions and makes it so that anyone purchasing or being delivered something can’t be the proven purchaser or recipient.
 Furthermore, if one encrypted site does manage to get shut down, another just pops up in its place and has no shortage of business.
 The Silk Road, one of the first and most famous cryptomarkets, was shut down, but these activities are all still happening despite its closure.

 The average police officer or investigator is simply not specialized enough to be aware of or understand the intricacies of technology-based crime.
 Professionals in this field are in dire demand, especially since the world of cybersecurity is set to see stunning amounts of growth over the next few years.

-According to Maryville University, the cybersecurity industry will double in net worth (from $75 billion to $170 billion) between 2015 and 2020, and the amount of jobs in the field will increase from one million to six million by 2019.
+According to Maryville University, the cybersecurity industry will double in net worth (from $75 billion to $170 billion) between 2015 and 2020, and the number of jobs in the field will increase from one million to six million by 2019.
 The only way to fight the plethora of cybercrimes going on currently is computer scientists and programmers taking up roles as law enforcement or working alongside them.